To Tell the Truth: 1969–1978, syndication

-at 30 Rockefeller Plaza in the early 1970s.
+at 30 Rockefeller Plaza in April 1971.

 Each wrong vote in this version was worth $50 to the challengers; complete stumps of the entire panel won the challengers a total of $500.
 There were two games per episode, and there was often a live demonstration or video clip to illustrate the central character's story after many of the games.

 The show was first released to local stations on September 8, 1969.
 A total of 1,715 episodes of this version were produced, with the series ending on September 7, 1978.
 Some markets that added the series after its initial 1969 release opted to carry the show for another season or two after 1978 in order to catch up on the episodes that had not aired in their viewing area.

 To host the revival series, Goodson and Todman made a call to original host Bud Collyer; however, Collyer had been suffering from a series of health issues that led to his death on the day the 1969 series premiered, and he told them "I'm just not up to it."
 The next call they made was to Garry Moore, the former host of I've Got a Secret as well as the CBS variety series The Garry Moore Show.
 Moore had largely been away from television since his variety series was cancelled in 1964 (he left I've Got a Secret around the same time), but he decided the time was right to return and he accepted the offer to host the new series.
 Regular panelists throughout the show’s run included Peggy Cass, Kitty Carlisle and Bill Cullen, who was also the designated substitute host whenever necessary.
 Orson Bean was the fourth regular panelist through the ninth week of the program’s second season, after which he left the show and his position on the panel became known as “the rotating chair”.
 Seen most often as the fourth panelist following Bean’s departure was Gene Rayburn or Nipsey Russell.
 Other semi-regulars throughout the program’s run included Gene Shalit, Larry Blyden, and original series stalwart Tom Poston; Orson Bean would return as a semi-regular panelist in 1971.